Updated October 2023

 Radiative forcing from the sum total of observed changes of the industrial gases continues to increase.
 The abundances of gases included in the original Montreal Protocol on Substances that Deplete the Ozone Layer have declined, but other gases, some of them included in later amendments to the Montreal Protocol, are still increasing.
 The increased radiative forcing from the sum of the latter group more than compensates for the declines of the original group, so that climate forcing from all industrial gases continues to go up, albeit less rapidly than in the period 1960-1990.

 In the first release in 2020 of the Power of Greenhouse Gases we used the IPCC [Ramaswamy et al., 2001] recommended expressions, but here we switch to the expressions of Etminan (2016) because the estimated climate forcing of CH4 has been greatly improved by including new spectroscopic information.
 CH4 has been found to absorb also in the near-infrared, and the inclusion increases the effect of CH4 by ~25%.
 In addition, Etminan et al. included an improved treatment of partially overlapping absorption bands of CO2 and N2O, but it does not result in noticeable changes in absorption in our range of interest.
 Also, in this new version of climate forcing we still use our own estimated pre-industrial values to convert from the global abundance changes of CO2, CH4, and N2O to instantaneous radiative forcing (see Table 1).
-We used the recommended radiative efficiency factors (Watt/m2 per ppb) in the IPCC 6th Assessment [Forster et al., 2021, and Smith et al, 2021] for the industrial gases.
+We used the recommended radiative efficiency factors (Watt/m2 per ppb) in the IPCC 6th Assessment [Forster et al., 2021, and Smith et al, 2021] only for the industrial gases because there was an upward revision for CFC-11 and CFC-12. .

 The empirical expressions in Table 1 are derived from atmospheric radiative transfer models and generally have an relative uncertainty of about 10% (with a 1 in 20 chance that the true value falls outside the ± 10% bounds).
-The uncertainties in the global average abundances of the long-lived greenhouse gases are much smaller (<0.1% for CO2, and CH4 <0.5%).
+The uncertainties in the global average annual abundances of the three natural long-lived greenhouse gases are much smaller (< 0.04%).
+However, the uncertainty is larger for the preindustrial abundances of CO2, CH4, and N2O, primarily due to sparse sampling.
+Those uncertainties are less than 1 %.

 |Trace Gas||Radiative Forcing, ΔF in units of (Watt m-2) (simplified expressions)|